 Many of Hemel Hempstead’s properties are therefore post-war semi’s, designed to provide maximum living space for growing families.
 These properties, whilst spacious downstairs have large attic spaces perfect for converting.

 Where you have a large unused loft space ripe for conversion, the only restrictions are your own imagination!
-What would your Hemel Hempstead loft conversion provide you with?
+What would your loft conversion in Hemel Hempstead provide you with?
 Perhaps a home cinema room kitted out with all the gadgets you can think of.
 Or why not create the ideal teenage girl’s bedroom with velux windows, a separate dressing room, homework area in the eaves and ensuite shower room?
 Maybe all you require is an additional living space – imagine if your kids had their own chill out space at the top of the house, leaving you to enjoy your evenings in peace?

 An attic space can easily be converted into an extra bedroom, home office, craft room, storage room, dressing room or just a large luxurious bathroom.
 Whatever your ideas, call Abbey Partnership today and see your dreams become a reality.